-Our heart in The Bead Project is to equip women to see their own potential, become business leaders, and ultimately create their own success stories!
-Each purchase from The Bead Project enables us to continue our mission and bring hope to the people of Pader
+Each purchase from The Bead Project enables us to continue our mission of bringing hope, healing, and empowerment to the people of Pader.